Importing students with CSV

 CSV files can also be opened up and edited in a spreadsheet application such as Excel.

 The instructions below will walk you through the steps of downloading the CSV template, inserting your questions into it, and uploading the file into your Poll Everywhere account.

-Step 1: Click the Participants tab on your My Polls page.
+Step 1: Click the Participants tab on your Activities page.
 This page shows any participants who have already registered to your account.

 Step 2: Select the Add participant button.

 Step 4: Click the Download the CSV import spreadsheet link and save the csv file to your computer.

 Step 5: Open the downloaded CSV file in your spreadsheet application (for this tutorial we’re using Microsoft Excel on a Mac).